The Seven Day Solo Meal Planner on Google Sheets.

 In my opinion, not really!
 Referring to home inventory is a natural part of the planning process, but good kitchen organization makes image-based inventory record keeping easy and accurate enough to forego spreadsheet management.

-- Enter the month on the Budget page's Six Week Monthly Food Receipts Calculator.
+- Enter the current month on the Task & Track page's Kitchen Time Tracker.

-- Set recurring timeline targets on the Time Tracker for completing Section 1 near midweek and Section 2 near week's end.
+- Set recurring timeline targets on all five weeks of the Tracker for Section 1 completion (near midweek) and Section 2 completion (near week's end).

 Before reusing your planner each week: